August Neidhardt von Gneisenau: Napoleonic Wars

 On the field of Waterloo, Gneisenau carried out a pursuit that resulted in the capture of Napoleon's carriage.
 In the days following the battle, Gneisenau saw that the Prussian forces reached Paris before Wellington.
 In reward Gneisenau gained further promotion and the Prussian Order of the Black Eagle.

 Later life

 In 1816 Gneisenau was appointed to command the VIII Prussian Corps, but soon retired from the service, both because of ill health and for political reasons.

 For two years Gneisenau lived in retirement at his estate, Erdmannsdorf in Silesia, but in 1818 he became governor of Berlin, as successor to Kalckreuth, and member of the Staatsrath (Council of State).
 In 1825 he was promoted to general field marshal.
 In 1831, soon after the outbreak of the Polish insurrection of 1830, he was appointed to the command of the Army of Observation on the Polish frontier, with Clausewitz as his chief of staff.
-At Posen he was struck down by cholera and died on 24 August 1831, soon followed by his chief of staff, who fell a victim to the same disease in November.
+At Posen he was struck down by cholera and died on 24 August 1831, soon followed by his chief of staff, who fell victim to the same disease in November.